groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/loadoptions/filetype/_index.md

 ---
 title: FileType
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Sets the type of the file to open.
+description: The type of the file to open.
 type: docs
 weight: 40
 url: /net/groupdocs.viewer.options/loadoptions/filetype/
 ---
 ## LoadOptions.FileType property

-Sets the type of the file to open.
+The type of the file to open.

 ```csharp
 public FileType FileType { get; set; }
 ```

-### Remarks

-For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/specify-file-type-when-loading-a-document/).

 ### See Also